This Article Is About The Mortgage Loan Application Process For Borrowers

 Closing: Final Stage Of The Mortgage Loan Application Process

 Closing is the final stage of the mortgage loan process.
-The closing is when title changes hands and the funds from lender gets wired to the title company.
+The closing is when the title changes hands and the funds from the lender gets wired to the title company.
 Official ownership changes hands at the closing on home purchase transactions.
 With refinances, the funds get disbursed three days after the closing due to the 3-day rescission period.